Aryan-Kanuparti/holiday-food-analysis/README.md

    - Based on the description of the columns of the recipe dataset, I know what each individual values inside the brackets of the nutrition columns means.
 In order to prerfom analysis with those values, I split up the nutrition list for each recipe and put those floats into thier own respective columns.

-1. Convert submitted date column to datetime.
+1. Convert submitted date and date column to datetime.

    - These two columns are both stored as objects initially, so I converted them into datetime to allow us conduct analysis on trends over time if needed.